aiidateam/aiida-core/docs/source/howto/plugins.rst

 =========================

-AiiDA plugins can be bundled and distributed in a `python package <packages>`_ that provides a set of extensions to AiiDA.
+AiiDA plugins can be bundled and distributed in a `Python package <packages>`_ that provides a set of extensions to AiiDA.

 .. note::